Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 6 *(9m)*
 - **Components**: V
 - **Duration**: Instantaneous
-You force a creature you can see within 6 *(9m)* to make a CHAa Save.
+You force a creature you can see within 6 *(9m)* to make a CHA  Save.
 On a failed save, you and the creature teleport to switch places with one another, and the creature becomes the new target of the triggering spell.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 8 or higher, the range increases by 6 *(9m)* for each slot level above 7.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*